-Interior doors are a combination of parts that allow the door to function as well have strength and stability.
+Interior doors are a combination of parts that allow the door to function in addition to increasing its strength and stability.
+These parts include:

 Door Slab – The panel that swings or slides out of the way to permit entrance to the room.
 Most commonly the door slab is what you think of when you think of a door.
 Slabs can be manufactured in a variety of materials, textures, and styles.

 Door Jamb – The frame the door sits in that holds the hinges.
 Door Jambs are typically made of flat wood boards and are available as stain-grade or paint grade.

 Door Stop – A doorstop is the small piece of trim attached to the door jambs that the door then rests on when closed.
 It “stops” the door from moving any further and also covers the gap that would otherwise appear between the door and the jambs.